maxviazov/Spring-Frameworks-/Upgrading-to-Spring-Framework-5.x.md

 `BeanNameAutoProxyCreator` now honors the configured `beanNames` list when applying a custom `TargetSourceCreator`.
 Consequently, a `BeanNameAutoProxyCreator` no longer proxies beans whose names do not match the configured `beanNames` list.
 See [gh-24915](https://github.com/spring-projects/spring-framework/issues/24915).

+### Data Access and Transactions

+Several `JdbcTemplate` signatures with `Object[]` arguments are deprecated, in favor of their existing varargs equivalents.

+Reactive transactions consistently roll back on a Reactive Streams cancel signal now, preventing partial commits for common datastore transactions.

 ### Web Applications

 Spring MVC no longer performs `.*` suffix pattern matching by default, and likewise path extensions are no longer used by default to interpret the requested content type (e.g. `/person.pdf`, `/person.xml`, etc).
 Please, see the ["Suffix Match"](https://docs.spring.io/spring/docs/current/spring-framework-reference/web.html#mvc-ann-requestmapping-suffix-pattern-match) section of the reference documentation.